-Who is eligible to apply for a Wheaton Fellow?
+Who is eligible to apply for a Davis International Fellowship?

-Wheaton first-years, sophomores and juniors who are not prior Wheaton Fellow winners; in good academic and social standing at the time of the application deadline (students with changes to their academic or social standing during the selection process may be disqualified from the competition at any point); currently enrolled on-campus or in a Wheaton approved off-campus program, and who must be returning to Wheaton for the next semester, or immediately following the completion of the Wheaton approved off-campus program.
+Sophomores and juniors who have not previously won a Davis International Fellowship; sophomores and juniors in good academic and social standing at time of application (students with changes to their academic or social standing during the selection process may be disqualified from the competition); sophomores and juniors with a cumulative GPA of at least 3.0; international students who have lived in a country for more than ten years may not return to that country; sophomores or juniors currently enrolled on-campus or in a Wheaton approved off-campus program, and who must be returning to Wheaton for the next semester, or immediately following the completion of the Wheaton approved off-campus program.
+Students who are selected as Davis Fellows and who are also Balfour, Community, Regional and Trustee Scholars will receive an award equal to the Davis Fellow stipend minus the unused portion of their Balfour, Community, Regional and Trustee Scholar stipend.
 Program is merit based, not need-based.
-International students are encouraged to apply.

-What kinds of experiences qualify for a Wheaton Fellow?
+What kinds of experiences qualify for a Davis International Fellow?

-Non-credit bearing and unpaid internships or volunteer experiences, domestic or abroad and structured independent research.
+Non-credit bearing and unpaid international internships or volunteer experiences and structured independent research.

-What kinds of experiences DO NOT qualify for a Wheaton Fellow?
+What kinds of experiences do not qualify for a Davis International Fellow?

-Credit- bearing study or internship programs; recreational or cultural tourism, unless explicitly linked to scholarly or professional development as presented in the proposal; paid experiences; travel/internships/research/volunteer experiences in countries on the U.S. State Department’s Travel Warning List
+Credit-bearing study abroad or internship programs; recreational or cultural tourism unless explicitly linked to scholarly or professional development as presented in the proposal; paid experiences; travel /internships/ research/community service in countries on the U.S. State Department’s Travel Warning List.

 All application materials will be reviewed by a committee comprised of Wheaton faculty and staff, who possess backgrounds in experiential learning.

-What suggested steps should I take when applying for a Wheaton Fellow?
+What suggested steps should I take when applying for a Davis International Fellow?

-NOTE: Please be aware that experiences in countries included on the U.S. State Department’s list of alerts are not eligible for Wheaton Fellows funding.
-Please refer to the U.S. State Department website for travel warning information at:
+NOTE: Please be aware that experiences in countries included on the U.S. State Department’s list of alerts are not eligible for Davis International Fellows funding.
+Please refer to the U.S. Department website for travel warning information.

-Once you have confirmed your summer placement, complete the Wheaton College Summer Fellowship Application.
-Discuss your ideas and proposal drafts with staff members of the Filene Center for Academic Advising & Career Services, other advising centers, writing tutors and faculty.
+Once you have confirmed your site, complete the Wheaton College Summer Fellowship Application.
+Discuss your ideas and proposal drafts with staff members of the Filene Center for Academic Advising & Career Services, other advising centers, writing tutors, and faculty.

-Yes, but up to 50 Wheaton Fellows are selected.
+Yes, but up to 10 Davis International Fellows are selected.
 You should invest significant time in writing the best proposal possible.

-I won a Wheaton Fellow previously.
+I won a Davis International Fellow previously.
 Can I apply again?

-No. Students who have previously won a Wheaton Fellows award cannot apply again.
+No. Students who have previously won a Davis International Fellows award cannot apply again.

-I didn’t win a Wheaton Fellow last year.
+I didn’t win a Davis International Fellow last year.
 Can I apply again?

 Can I apply for both the Wheaton and Davis International Fellows?